jackgrahamgit/ga4-ecommerce-android-app/README.md

-# Measure ecommerce on mobile
+# Measure ecommerce events on mobile
 This Android project demonstrates how to implement ecommerce events so you can measure user behavior through Google Analytics.

 ## Before you begin